k2-fsa/sherpa/docs/source/onnx/pretrained_models/whisper/export-onnx.rst

 ``*.ort`` are the corresponding `onnxruntime`_ format.

-To check whether the export model works correctly, we can use
+To check whether the exported model works correctly, we can use

   `<https://github.com/k2-fsa/sherpa-onnx/blob/master/scripts/whisper/test.py>`_